 After your magnolia tree matures and starts getting very wide and tall, you may wonder whether or not to prune it and, if so, how and when to do so.
 There are some general rules to follow here that will give you guidance.
 But there are also exceptions to the rules.

 Whether, When, and How to Prune Magnolia Trees

-Pruning really is not widely considered a must (or even desirable) for this popular flowering tree.
-For one thing, magnolia trees do not heal as well as most trees from pruning cuts (which can lead to the introduction of diseases), and, for another, you generally spoil the looks of a magnolia tree by pruning it.
+With some exceptions, pruning really is not widely considered a must (or even desirable) for this popular flowering tree.
+For one thing, magnolia trees do not heal as well as most trees from pruning cuts (which can lead to the introduction of diseases), and, for another, you can easily spoil the looks of a magnolia tree by getting carried away in pruning it.
 But if you still decide to prune, consider this advice:

 - Do so just after flowering is done, not only so you can at least enjoy the current year’s blooms, but also because magnolia trees bloom on old wood (which means that pruning too late in the year puts you at risk for losing the buds for next year's flowers).

-- Trim off only a small amount, perhaps to shape the plant to your liking.
+- Trim off only a small amount, with an eye to shaping the plant to your liking.

 Because magnolia trees heal relatively poorly after you prune them, making them susceptible to diseases, also keep the following in mind if you feel that you must prune: